TimoIllusion/coco-style-dataset-doctor/README.md

 - [ ] Renaming class names
 - [ ] Order categories by ids in coco json
 - [ ] Check COCO dataset convention conformity (iscrowd and other keys available)
+- [ ] Fix issue when importing images with same names in different directories

 ## License